 -Ralph Nader, Harper’s Magazine April 2016, p 59

 Halting the progress of tort reform is not a matter of greedy parties wanting to make cash-grab lawsuits for easy paydays.
-The right to sue for justice is what allows us, the people, to hold wrongdoers accountable for their actions — or inactions.
-With tort reform placing caps on judgements and awards, it allows massive corporations to get away with injustice, while the taxpayers pick up the slack.
+The right to sue for justice is what allows us, the people, to hold wrongdoers accountable for their actions — or inaction.
+When tort reform measures place caps on judgments and awards, it allows massive corporations to commit injustice with impunity, while the taxpayers pay the bill.

 Nader’s point goes beyond the stereotype of the “greedy trial lawyer” you’ve been sold.
-He’s giving us the important truth that lawsuits are what keep the wheels of justice turning, and are often people’s only protection from one awful moment ruining the rest of their lives.
+He’s telling an important truth: that civil lawsuits keep the wheels of justice turning, and are often people’s only protection from one awful moment ruining the rest of their lives.

-Thankfully, Nader was able to say it publically.
+We are thankful that Nader said it publicly.
 We just hope enough people read it.

 Tort reform is discussed in our book ‘Accidents Happen: But Who’s Going To Pay The Bills?’ which is available here.

 (Photo by Sage Ross – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=4925978)

 A highly regarded and well-respected trial lawyer, author and speaker, Reza Torkzadeh is the founder and managing attorney of TorkLaw – a premier plaintiff’s personal injury law firm specializing in complex catastrophic injury and wrongful death cases.

 Reza’s performance in and out of the courtroom has earned him several of the industry’s top awards and professional recognitions, and a reputation as an elite litigator.
 He has earned millions in settlements, verdicts, and judgments for his clients.